Why Choose Cedars-Sinai Marina del Rey Hospital for Urinary Obstruction Treatment?

-The specialized urologists at Marina Del Rey Hospital evaluate patients with symptoms of urinary tract obstruction to identify the cause and provide the least invasive solution to the problem.
+The specialized urologists at Cedars-Sinai Marina del Rey Hospital evaluate patients with symptoms of urinary tract obstruction to identify the cause and provide the least invasive solution to the problem.
 After taking into account the factors regarding your age, overall health, and your preferences, the most viable treatment option is suggested.

 Urinary obstruction, also called obstructive uropathy is a condition in which urine cannot flow through the ureters - a pair of tubes that transport urine from the kidneys to the bladder - and out of the body.
 This happens because of some kind of obstruction that causes backward flow or reflux of urine into the kidneys.
 This can lead to swelling and damage to either one or both of your kidneys.
 This problem may occur in both men and women regardless of their age.
 Moreover, the urinary obstruction may occur in a fetus during its developmental stages.